-Page 3 of the WHS Course Offerings Catalog (found on the WHS webpage/Student Services/Scheduling/Course Catalog & Flow Charts) lists current AP, CAPP, and Dual Credit courses offered at Wayness Uich School, While this comprehensive list mosts the peeds of most students
+Page 3 of the WHS Course Offerings Catalog (found on the WHS webpage/Student Services/Scheduling/Course Catalog & Flow Charts) lists current AP, CAPP, and Dual Credit courses offered at Waupaca High School.
+While this comprehensive list meets the needs of most students, this is not an exhaustive list of every advanced course option available to our students.
+Based on a student's Academic and Career Plan, other advanced course options may be available.
+Students must work with their counselor on enrolling in the most appropriate courses.

-- AP Courses: AP, or Advanced Placement courses are offered in a variety of departments at WHS, excluding our English/Language Arts department (because we offer CAAP ELA courses). - There is no fee for a student to participate in an AP course, but students must pay to take the AP exam if they desire to earn college credit.
+- AP Courses: AP, or Advanced Placement courses are offered in a variety of departments at WHS, excluding our English/Language Arts department (because we offer CAAP ELA courses). - o There is no fee for a student to participate in an AP course, but students must pay to take the AP exam if they desire to earn college credit.
 While taking the AP exam is not required, we strongly encourage all students enrolled in an AP course to take the exam.
 Students who pass the AP exam earn college credit.
-Please see the AP vs. CAPP document for more information. - Students who qualify for free/reduced lunch and fill out the additional fee waiver request form pay \$0.00 for the exam and are only responsible for late fees or cancellation fees. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A. - CAPP Courses: CAPP, or Cooperative Academic Partnership Program courses, are offered in our English/Language Arts department. - While a student may participate in a CAPP course for high school credit only, those who enroll in UW-Oshkosh through the CAPP program will also be eligible to earn college credit.
+Please see the AP vs. CAPP document for more information. - Students who qualify for free/reduced lunch and fill out the additional fee waiver request form pay \$0.00 for the exam and are only responsible for late fees or cancellation fees.

+- Final grades will be provided by the course instructor and will be factored into the student's G.P.A. - CAPP Courses: CAPP, or Cooperative Academic Partnership Program courses, are offered in our English/Language Arts department. - o While a student may participate in a CAPP course for high school credit only, those who enroll in UW-Oshkosh through the CAPP program will also be eligible to earn college credit.
 The cost for CAPP course credits is set by UW-Oshkosh annually; a portion of this fee is paid by the school district, while the student/family is responsible for rest and any additional costs (i.e., textbooks).
-Please see the AP vs. CAPP document for more information. - Students who qualify for free/reduced lunch and fill out the additional fee waiver request form are eligible for a reduction in their course fee and are responsible for late fees or cancellation fees. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A. - Dual Credit Courses: Dual Credit courses provide students with the opportunity to earn technical college credits in a variety of departments at WHS. - The WHS Course Offerings Catalog provides course specific information regarding each dual credit course. - Most Dual Credit courses are free for WHS students. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A.

-- Online Learning: The School District of Waupaca partners with the Rural Virtual Academy to provide students with online learning opportunities in a variety of content areas. - To learn more about online learning options, students should review the Online Learning section of the WHS Course Offerings Catalog and speak with their counselor. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A., with the exception of OdysseyWare courses which will be graded on a Pass/Fail option (Pass/Fail courses do not impact a student's G.P.A.).
+Please see the AP vs. CAPP document for more information. - Students who qualify for free/reduced lunch and fill out the additional fee waiver request form are eligible for a reduction in their course fee and are responsible for late fees or cancellation fees. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A. - Dual Credit Courses: Dual Credit courses provide students with the opportunity to earn technical college credits in a variety of departments at WHS. - The WHS Course Offerings Catalog provides course specific information regarding each dual credit course. - o Most Dual Credit courses are free for WHS students. - Final grades will be provided by the course instructor and will be factored into the student's G.P.A. - Online Learning: The School District of Waupaca partners with the Rural Virtual Academy to provide students with online learning opportunities in a variety of content areas. - To learn more about online learning options, students should review the Online Learning section of the WHS Course Offerings Catalog and speak with their counselor. - o Final grades will be provided by the course instructor and will be factored into the student's G.P.A., with the exception of OdysseyWare courses which will be graded on a Pass/Fail option (Pass/Fail courses do not impact a student's G.P.A.).